What is autism?

 For more information about the behaviours relating to autism, visit our signs and characteristics page.

-Autism is not an intellectual disability although some people with autism may also be diagnosed with an intellectual disability.
+Autism is not an intellectual disability although some autistic people may also be diagnosed with an intellectual disability.

 Everyone communicates.
-Many people with autism communicate using speech.
-For some people the way speech sounds may be a bit different including using a mono tone, very formal language or use an accent.
+Many autistic people communicate using speech.
+For some people the way speech sounds may be unique including using a mono tone, very formal language for the context in which it is used or use an accent.
 For others, verbal speech might be delayed or many not develop.
 It is important to develop ways that a person can communicate their needs to those around them.

 I can remember the frustration of not being able to talk.
 I knew what I wanted to say but I could not get the words out, so I would just scream.